rabbitmq/rabbitmq-website/site/mqtt.md

 This is because client ID tracking now uses a consensus protocol which requires a quorum of nodes to be online in order to make progress.

-If a quorum of nodes is down or lost, the plugin won't be able to access new client connections until the quorum is restored.
+If a quorum of nodes is down or lost, the plugin won't be able to accept new client connections until the quorum is restored.

 This also means that **two node clusters are not supported** since the loss of just one